Alabama community rallies in support of a Black author after school district cancels Black History Month event

 Some of his other books touch on topics like protesting racial injustice, a Black girl's first day of kindergarten, and a series centered around the 8-year-old "ultra-fabulous Ruby Marigold Booker."

-Barnes' felt "deeply offended and hurt by the cancellations," but more than anything, he says, he felt sadness for the children who missed out on an experience which could have had an enormous impact on their lives and futures.
+Barnes' felt "deeply offended and hurt by the cancellations," but more than anything, he said, he felt sadness for the children who missed out on an experience that could have had an enormous impact on their lives and futures.

 "You see in their eyes how much it means to them.
 When they meet me, a Black man, an author, and see I'm not an entertainer, an athlete, or a rapper.
 They see what else they can be besides the stereotypes that are starting to seep into their psyche," he said.